web3pirates/partycles/README.md

 ### Collecting Partycles

 As users engage in trading and liquidity provision, they accumulate partycles.
-Once enough partycles are collected, users can generate a PARTY NFT.
+Once enough partycles are collected, it automatically generates a PARTY NFT.

 ### The PARTY NFT